ocean-tracking-network/node-manager-training/_episodes/30_near_real_time_qc_process.md

 ArgosQC for near-real-time data is an essential automated process that uses state-space models (calling the underneath aniMotum package) to filter noisy satellite location data from vendors like SMRU and Wildlife Computers.
 Its effectiveness relies on configuring species-specific movement parameters and interpreting diagnostic outputs to produce reliable animal movement tracks for ecological research.

+## NRT data and NRT data sources
+1. Place holder for this topic
+2. ace holder for this topic

+## Quality Control for NRT data
+1. Place holder for this topic
+2. ace holder for this topic

+## ArgosQC workflow and features
+1. Place holder for this topic
+2. ace holder for this topic

+## Configuring ArgosQC

 ## ArgosQC Key Features
 https://github.com/ianjonsen/ArgosQC